vshumakova/edtech-retention-product-analytics/README.md

-# Cifrium Retention Intelligence
+# Edtech Retention Product Analytics

-**Product Analytics · Machine Learning · Experimentation**

 An end-to-end retention analytics project for an online education platform: identify the critical churn point, detect early disengagement by Day 14, prioritize students for intervention, and define how to measure incremental business impact.